 ❨Title❩❨IfLength❩100❨Truncate❩99❨Break❩…❨endIf❩

 The above template inserts the Title field and then tests if the name is longer than 100 characters.
 If it is, the name is truncated to 99 characters and a horizontal ellipsis (...) is inserted.
 The ❨Break❩ token does not insert anything.
-It serves as a token which can be used as terminator of a text field or to separate two text fields.
+It serves as a token which can be used as a terminator of a text field or to separate two text fields.
 In the above example the IfLength and Truncate tokens read the following text field for the number.
 If for any reason, number is followed by text a ❨Break❩ token must be used.

-There is also a Preferences - Rename - Settings - Automatically truncate path components setting.
+There is also a Settings - Rename - Settings - Automatically truncate path components setting.
 It can be difficult to determine if a filename or path component is too long for an underlying filesystem.
 The setting attempts to remove some of the burden.
 When set, filenames and path components will be reduced to fit within 255 bytes based on the system's representation.
 Note that due to encodings, a truncated component may be less than 255 characters.
 Bytes were chosen as a unit, as APFS is based on UTF8 characters, HFS+ is based on UTF16 characters, etc. The setting errs on the side of caution.
 It is possible that extra characters can be manually entered when editing a path component in the Finder.

 It is entirely possible that when you rename files you will end up with a duplicate filename.
 For example, if you're renaming files to the Title field, and more than one track is named Intro.
 Yate allows you to handle duplicate filenames in the template.
 You can insert whatever text and/or tokens you wish inside of the duplicate sequence.
 However, it is typically better to let Yate pick a single number to differentiate the copies.